cea-hpc/modules/doc/source/modulefile.rst

  strongest hiding level is retained which means if both a regular, a ``--soft`` hiding command match a given module, regular hiding mode is considered.
 If both a regular and a ``--hard`` hiding command match a given module, hard hiding mode is retained.
-A :mfcmd:`module-forbid` command wins over a :mfcmd:`module-hide` command thus targeted module is considered forbidden.

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select